 Use this dashboard to better balance the sizing of your virtual machines.

 Devices are classified as undersized when they have reached the limits of their sizing, whereas those marked as oversized use only a fraction of their potential.
 By better balancing the sizing depending on the actual device usage, you can improve the experience for your users with undersized devices whilst keeping the overall hardware resources under control.

 VDI can be used to reinforce security.
 This dashboard gives you a comparison of potential security breaches on your physical and virtual devices.

 A device is reported as having antivirus issues or antispyware issues respectively when the antivirus or antispyware is reported as inactive or not up-to-date.

 - To use the Comparing virtual images dashboard, you first should define the image from which your virtual machines were provisioned.
 To do this edit the virtual image category and add a keyword per golden image.
-For instance one keyword could be named “Windows 8.1 Germany”.
+For instance one keyword could be named "Windows 8.1 Germany".
 Then tag your virtual machines to the keywords you just created.
-Here is a short video on how to tag objects with Nexthink.
+Here is a link to the documentation on how to tag objects with Nexthink.

 - We suggest you to adapt the network response time used in the Infrastructure quality dashboard to measure your most important response time; for instance, the response time when connecting to a critical service in your company.
 To do this edit the metrics Average network response time on physical devices and Average network response time on virtual devices.